yorkhuang-data/alien_invasion/dad_notes.md

     13-4.
 Steady Rain: Modify your code in Exercise 13-3 so that when a row of raindrops disappears off the bottom of the screen, a new row appears at the top of the screen and begins to fall.

+### Try It Yourse lf

+    13-5.
+Catch: Create a game that places a character that you can move left and right at the bottom of the screen.
+Make a ball appear at a random position at the top of the screen and fall down the screen at a steady rate.
+If your charac- ter “catches” the ball by colliding with it, make the ball disappear.
+Make a new ball each time your character catches the ball or whenever the ball disappears off the bottom of the screen.

+### Try It Yourse lf

+    13-6.
+Game Over: Using your code from Exercise 13-5 (page 284), keep track of the number of times the player misses the ball.
+When they’ve missed the ball three times, end the game.

+### Try It Yourse lf
+    14-1.
+Press P to Play: Because Alien Invasion uses keyboard input to control the ship, it’s best to start the game with a keypress.
+Add code that lets the player press P to start.
+It may help to move some code from check_play_button() to a start_game() function that can be called from both check_play_button() and check_keydown_events() .
+    14-2.
+Target Practice: Create a rectangle at the right edge of the screen that moves up and down at a steady rate.
+Then have a ship appear on the left side of the screen that the player can move up and down while firing bullets at the moving, rectangular target.
+Add a Play button that starts the game, and when the player misses the target three times, end the game and make the Play button reappear.
+Let the player restart the game with this Play button.

+### Try It Yourse lf

+    14-3.
+Challenging Target Practice: Start with your work from Exercise 14-2 (page 298).
+Make the target move faster as the game progresses, and restart at the original speed when the player clicks Play.